 The salient feature of the SEEDS-FPO is do not compromise on Quality of the products during the procurement and Timely supply of the committed orders.
 These characters have made the Safe Harvest Company to make potential orders in subsequent years.

 The major advantages enjoyed by FPO shareholders are

 - Timely credit facility for crop production.

-- Payments to the farmers are made promptly in farm
+- Payments to the farmers are made promptly in the farmgate itself.

-- Farmers need not to spend time and money on transport and
+- Reduced farmers time and money on transport

-SEEDS group of aimed a business 1180 tones of commodities to FPOs are volume of Agricultural achieve a turnover value of Rs 408 crore in 2017-18 to the corporate supply of commodities, This year a new concept “Home Product marketing” was started for beepavalio primarily to supply farmer produced home products to 500 local families as festival crockery which consist of 27 materials for the cost of Rs 1000 per package which is equivalent to 1400 if purchased in market,
+- This year a new concept “Home Product Marketing” was started to supply farmer produced home products to 500 local families which consist of 27 products for a cost of Rs 1000 which is equivalent to Rs.1400 in the open market.

-Then the well built institutions like SHGs, Farmer clubs, Village water shed committee laid a strong foundation for the growth of FPO Capacity building of the stake holders through series of training programmes on Sustainable Agriculture, summer ploughing. soil testing, Bio farming practices, Social awareness.
-Promotion of Crop insurance & Goat Institutions and Periodical Millet farming.
-Livestock management, organized through Resource rearing monitoring of the progress of FPO by the RI its timely technical guidance’s are the plus factors for the hiking growth
+The well built people’s institutions like SHGs, farmer clubs, village water shed committee are laid a strong foundation for the growth of FPO.
+Capacity building of the stake holders through series of training on sustainable agriculture, summer ploughing, soil testing, bio farming practices, social awareness, promotion of crop insurance and goat rearing etc., organized through Resource Institution and proper monitoring of the activities are the key plus factors identified for the Ground Success.